1. The Vardhana dynasty is also called the ____________.

 Explanation: Regional states like Kannauj, Bengal, Kashmir, and Rajputs rose.

-84. The “Tripartite Struggle” for Kannauj (later) involved:
+84. The “Tripartite Struggle” for Kannauj (later) involved____________.

 A) Palas, Pratiharas, Rashtrakutas